MostafaHassanein0/Letter-Learning-Game/README.md

 # Letter-Learning-Game
-# A game to teach children letters and combine them with words with the sound of pictures's.
+# A game to teach children letters and combine them with words with the sounds of pictures's.

 # We ranked 1st place out of +105 team from different cities.
   Date: 18.09.2021